-In addition to the statutory audit fees listed above, the Council subscribed to Grant Thornton LLP "CFO Insights" platform - an online tool containing financial, socio-economic and outcomes data from local authorities across the Country.
+In addition to the statutory audit fees listed above, GO Shared Services subscribed to Grant Thornton LLP "CFO Insights" platform - an online tool containing financial, socio-economic and outcomes data from local authorities across the Country.
 The tool is used to provide insight to drive and evidence to support, financial decision making using benchmarking, segmentation and comparison.
 The cost of this service was £15,000 for the four Councils (Cheltenham Borough Council, Cotswold District Council, Forest of Dean District Council and West Oxfordshire District Council).
-This Council's share of the cost is £3,750 (2017/18 - £3,750).
+This Council's share of the cost is £3,750.